-FMCGs, also known as Fast Moving Consumer Goods or Consumer Packaged Goods are products which are sold quickly and at a relatively low cost.
-It is one of the most fast moving sectors especially in India as it is the fourth largest sector in India with household and personal care accounting for more than 50% sales in India.
-Here, in this blog we have covered all the major trends and careers of FMCG in 2021.
+FMCGs, also known as Fast-Moving Consumer Goods or Consumer Packaged Goods are products which are sold quickly and at a relatively low cost.
+It is one of the fastest moving sectors especially in India as it is the fourth largest sector in India with household and personal care accounting for more than 50% of sales in India.
+Here, in this blog, we have covered all the major trends and careers of FMCG in 2022.

 Also Read: Career in Biotechnology

 - FMCG Trends in 2022

 - Environment Awareness

 - What Are Some of the Largest Fast-Moving Consumer Goods Companies?